5 Fun And Easy Kiddie Activities With Cartons

-Are you planning on weaning your child from the TV and tablet?
-Here are 5 fun kiddie activities with cartons.
+Plan to wean your child from the TV and tablet?
+Here are super fun crafts to try with the kids.

-This is especially useful if you’re trying to wean your children off the TV and the tablet.
+This is especially useful if you are trying to wean your children off the TV and digital devices such as tablets.

 Here’s sharing with you 5 fun kiddie activities with cartons, taken from the book 365 Activities for Toddlers by Di Hodges.

 1. Magazine Picture Puzzles

 Create simple jigsaw puzzles with your children using large magazine pictures.

 - Large magazine pictures

 - Look through magazines with your children and let them choose pictures.

 - Assist them to apply the glue on the back of the pictures.

 - When the glue is dry, cut the picture into puzzle shapes.